 The ensemble average of the CMIP5 ESMs projects widespread ocean warming over the coming century, concentrated in the upper ocean (Figures 5.2c and 5.3) (Kuhlbrodt and Gregory, 2012).
-The anthropogenic heat will penetrate into the ocean following well-established circulation pathways (Jones et al. 2016a).
-The greatest vertically integrated heat uptake occurs where there is already the formation of interior waters, such as Antarctic Intermediate Water along the Antarctic Circumpolar Current (Frölicher et al. 2015) or NADW precursors in the Nordic Seas (Figure 5.2c), but all water-masses5 that are subducted over decades are expected to experience significant warming (see Figure 5.3).
-The warming in the subtropical gyres penetrates deeper into the ocean than other gyres (roughly 15°N-45°N and 15°S-45°S in Figure 5.3), following the wind-driven bowing down of the density surfaces (the solid lines in Figure 5.3) in these gyres (Terada and Minobe, 2018).
-The greater warming at 700-2000 m in the Atlantic than the Pacific or Indian Oceans (Figure 5.3) reflects the strong southward transport of recently formed NADW at these depths by the AMOC.
-Two areas that commonly exhibit substantially reduced near-surface warming over the course of the 21st century are the northern north Atlantic, where a slowing AMOC (see Section 6.7.1.1) reduces the northward heat transport and brings the surface temperatures closer to what is found in other ocean basins at these latitudes (Collins et al. 2013), and the southern side of the Southern Ocean, where water upwells that has been submerged for so long that it has not yet experienced significant anthropogenic climate change (Armour et al. 2016).
-Most of these projected warming patterns are broadly consistent across the current and previous generations of climate models (Mitchell et al. 1995; Collins et al. 2014) as well as observations and theoretical understanding.
+The anthropogenic heat will penetrate into the ocean following well-established circulation pathways (Jones et al., 2016a).
+The greatest vertically integrated heat uptake occurs where there is already the formation of interior waters, such as Antarctic Intermediate Water along the Antarctic Circumpolar Current (Frölicher et al., 2015) or North Atlantic Deep Water precursors in the Nordic Seas (Figure 5.2c), but all water-masses5 that are subducted over decades are expected to experience significant warming (see Figure 5.3).
+The warming in the subtropical gyres penetrates deeper into the ocean than other gyres (roughly 15°N to 45°N and 15°S to 45°S in Figure 5.3), following the wind-driven bowing down of the density surfaces (the solid lines in Figure 5.3) in these gyres (Terada and Minobe, 2018).
+The greater warming at 700-2000 m in the Atlantic than the Pacific or Indian Oceans (Figure 5.3) reflects the strong southward transport of recently formed North Atlantic Deep Water at these depths by the Atlantic Meridional Overturning Circulation (AMOC).
+Two areas that commonly exhibit substantially reduced near-surface warming over the course of the 21st century are the northern North Atlantic, where a slowing AMOC (see Section 6.7.1.1) reduces the northward heat transport and brings the surface temperatures closer to what is found in other ocean basins at these latitudes (Collins et al., 2013), and the southern side of the Southern Ocean, where water upwells that has been submerged for so long that it has not yet experienced significant anthropogenic climate change (Armour et al., 2016).
+Most of these projected warming patterns are broadly consistent across the current and previous generations of climate models (Mitchell et al., 1995; Collins et al., 2014) as well as observations and theoretical understanding.
 These multiple lines of evidence give high confidence that the projections describe the changes in the real world (high agreement, robust evidence).